Vladimir Anzulović: Coaching career

 Anzulović firstly worked in Slovenia as an assistant coach to coach Sekulic, together they become national champions in 2012.
 In June 2012 he become head coach of BC Kvarner 2010, he spent there 2 years, coaching youngest team in Croatia won 5th and 7th place in national championship.
 In August 2014 BC Krka hired him as chief of youth program.
 Season 2015-2016 he started as an assistant coach of first team, in January he become head coach and succeeds to win Slovenian Cup in the 2016.

 In June 2016, he was hired as the head coach for Šibenik.
 In his inaugural season at the club, Šibenik won 1st place in the regular part of Croatian Championship, qualifying for Adriatic league, finishing on 2nd place, while in the next season, they won 5th place in Croatian championship with youngest team of the competition.

 In the summer of 2017 he was head coach of Croatian National team U-18, won the European Championship, division B.In the summer of 2018 he coached Croatian National team U-18,11th place on European Championship, division A. On 29 May 2018, he was hired as the head coach for Split.
 In the summer of 2019, he coached the Croatia national team at the Universiade.

 On 7 November 2019, Anzulović replaced Simon Petrov as the head coach of the Slovenian team Krka.
 On 17 March 2021, Krka parted ways with him.

 On 23 October 2021, Zadar hired Anzulović as their new head coach.
 Team won 2nd place of Croatian Championship and reached the finals.
 He left after one season.

 In July 2022, Anzulović was hired as the head coach of Úrvalsdeild karla club Tindastóll.
 He left the team in January 2023 due to financial problems.

 In March 2023, Anzulović was named head coach of Dinamo of the Croatian Leaguereaching playoffs first time in club's history.

 In May 2023 he was named as consultant and assistant coach of BC Zhejiang Golden Bulls of the Chinese Basketball Association -CBA.
 Season 2023-2024 they finished in 3rd place with score of 41-11.
 In the season 2024-2025 club won 9th place with score of 30-16.

+In July 2025 was named head coach of KK Cedevita Junior but was fired in November 2025 due to bad results.